 Our journey through Spain brought us to Barcelona, Valencia, Seville and finally Madrid.
 If there’s one thing you have to do in Spain is visit the myriad of football stadiums there.
 Although we didn’t manage to catch Barca getting thrashed by Real, the stadiums alone were a sight to behold.
 You may be thinking what happens if you shout “MESSI” in Madrid, and “RONALDO” in Barcelona.
 Well, as promised, we did it.
 NOT worth it?.
 As you walk through the streets be sure to catch the stunning architecture of each city and be sure to pop by the monuments of Seville and the Oceanographic of Valencia:) Bored at night?
 Check out the Club Opium in each city.
 Worth it, sadly we can’t remember anything?.

 Moving on to Portugal.
 Having enough of the city life led us to go trekking through the canyons in the mountains.
 In my opinion, after checking out the markets next to the river in Porto hit up some of the outdoor activity companies which offer canyoning, hiking, and kayaking adventures.
+We used the inflatable fishing kayak – sevylor inflatable kayak.
 It’s safe yet thrilling.
 Our last destination brought us to Lisbon.
 If your tired of your regular Airbnb’s or Hostels why not try G-spot Hostel?
 Heheh these new varieties of party hostels brings you on pub crawls every night and have an endless supply of beer.
 Lisbon has an awesome nightlife and many places to explore during the day.
 Definitely one of my favorite cities to date!

 Well, that’s it for this part of the world.
 Next onward to ??.